ionic-team/native-hire-project/README.md

 - **Part 3**: Think about how you might further extend this API with the idea that the contacts plugin code in this app could be open-sourced and reused in many apps.
 As a maintainer, what functionality might you add?
 What would you focus on?
 What would be most important to get right?

   Write down your thoughts and be prepared to share with us.

+### Commands

+Most of these commands use `npx cap`, which runs the Capacitor CLI.
+See [the docs](https://capacitor.ionicframework.com/docs/basics/workflow) for more details.

+- `npm run build` - Rebuilds the web app.
+- `npx cap sync` - Copy web app into native projects, install native dependencies, etc.
+- `npx cap open ios` - Open the iOS project in Xcode.
+- `npx cap open android` - Open the Android project in Android Studio.

+Capacitor encourages you to use Xcode & Android Studio to deploy your app to iOS and Android devices.
+Just make sure to rebuild the web app and re-sync if you change web assets.